bovem/bovem.github.io/content/openshift/containers/index.md

 <p align="center"><img src="/openshift/containers/containerized_deployment.png"></p>
 <p align="center"><small><i>Containerized Deployment</i></small></p>

-* Relatively lighter compared to VMs
+1. Relatively lighter compared to VMs
+  Containers don't need virtual resources.
+The size of the container could be shrunk down to the point where only the dependencies required for the application are present on it.
-* Faster deployment
+2. Faster deployment
+  Due to their smaller size compared to VMs they could be deployed faster.
-* More scalable
+3. More scalable
+  It is possible to execute multiple containers in the same amount of resources required by a VM for an application.

 Depending on your use case the deployment could be a mix of both virtualization and containerization.
 Like a service comprising of multiple containers could be deployed on a VM.